chrilliams/pathways/src/markdown-pages/cloudengineer.md

 path: "/pathways/cloudengineer"
 title: "Cloud Engineer Pathway"
 topics:
-  - name: "communication"
+  - name: "IT infrastructure"
     title:
     content:
-      -
+      - level: 1
-        grade: 'EO'
+        grade: "EO"
         criteria:
           - "Provides regular status updates to their mentor/buddy"
           - "Points out syntactical improvements in code reviews"
           - "Writes PR descriptions that provide basic context for the change"
           - "Seeks guidance from other engineers, rather than answers"
-      -
+      - level: 2
-        grade: 'HEO'
+        grade: "HEO"
         criteria:
           - "Proactively communicates to their team what they are working on, why, how it's going and what help they need"
           - "Accepts feedback graciously"
           - "Gives feedback to peers when asked"
-        exampleCriteria:
-          - criteria: "Provides helpful and actionable feedback in code reviews in an empathetic manner"
+          - "Provides helpful and actionable feedback in code reviews in an empathetic manner"
-            examples:
           - "Take a look at the levelling up your code reviews talk for some ideas"
-          - criteria: "Writes PR descriptions that provide context and provide rationale for significant decisions"
+          - "Writes PR descriptions that provide context and provide rationale for significant decisions"
-            examples:
-              - "I decided to X instead of Y here, I also considered Z but for these reasons I went with X"
-      -
+      - level: 3
-        grade: 'SEO'
+        grade: "SEO"
         criteria:
           - "Transparent about mistakes they've made, early"
           - "Proactively gives timely actionable feedback to peers"
           - "Proactively seeks feedback from the people around them"
           - "Considers the opinions of others before defending their own"
-      -
+      - level: 4
-        grade: '7'
+        grade: "7"
         criteria:
           - "Proactively gives feedback 'upwards' and to people they interact with who are not in their team"
           - "Transparent in making design and technical decisions"